Field-induced spin liquid in the decorated square-kagome antiferromagnet nabokoite KCu$_7$TeO$_4$(SO$_4$)$_5$Cl: Methods

 \subsection{Density Functional Theory-based energy mapping}

 We perform DFT calculations using the full potential local orbital (FPLO) basis~\cite{Koepernik1999} and a generalized gradient approximation to the exchange correlation functional~\cite{Perdew1996}.
 We correct for the strong correlations on the Cu$^{2+}$ ion using a DFT+U correction~\cite{Liechtenstein1995}.
-The DFT based energy mapping approach requires calculating precise DFT energies for a large number of distinct spin configurations and fitting them to the classical energies of the Heisenberg Hamiltonian, Eq.~\eqref{eq:H}.
+The DFT-based energy mapping approach requires calculating precise DFT energies for a large number of distinct spin configurations and fitting them to the classical energies of the Heisenberg Hamiltonian, Eq.~\eqref{eq:H}.
 In the case of nabokoite, we reduce the symmetry to $P2_1$ in order to make 14 of the 28 Cu$^{2+}$ ions in the unit cell symmetry inequivalent, and we calculate 31 energies which allow us to resolve 13 exchange interactions, among them the six nearest neighbour paths.
-Further details in the supplemental information.
+Further details are in the Supplementary Note 2.